Thimphu Entry Requirements

 Restricted Items

-• Antiques and religious artifacts (require a permit from the Department of Culture for export)
+• Religious artifacts require clearance from Department of Culture

 Health Requirements